Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Discussion

 \section{Discussion}

-The sensitivity of $T_{c,\,\mathrm{max}}$ with respect to the Cu4$s$ level reveals that $\epsilon_s$ (the energy position of the 4$s$ level) is so important because it determines the $s$-$d$ hybridization which is the main detail of the Kondo \textit{s-d} exchange interaction which gives the BCS coupling constant $\lambda=V_0 \rho_\mathrm{_F}$.
-In short, we have recognized that the pairing $s$-$d$ exchange interaction was introduced even before the BCS theory and long time before the discovery of HTS cuprates and the superconductivity of the CuO$_2$ plane.
-The pairing mechanism is revealed with the help of the remarkable correlations between $T_{c,\mathrm{max}}$ and $t^\prime/t$~\cite{Pavarini:01} which has not attracted the deserving theoretical interest up to now.
+The sensitivity of $T_{c,\,\mathrm{max}}$ with respect to the Cu4$s$ level reveals that $\epsilon_s$ (the energy position of the 4$s$ level) is so important, since it determines the $s$-$d$ hybridization which is the main detail of the Kondo \textit{s-d} exchange interaction yielding the BCS coupling constant $\lambda=V_0 \rho_\mathrm{_F}$.
+The pairing mechanism is revealed with the help of the remarkable correlation between $T_{c,\mathrm{max}}$ and $t^\prime/t$~\cite{Pavarini:01} which has not attracted the deserving theoretical interest so far.

-In the present paper we describe how the \textit{s-d} Kondo interaction incorporated in the BCS theory describes the well known correlation between the critical temperature and the shape of the Fermi contour.
-This correlation describes the difference in the critical temperature of many optimally doped cuprates, while the \textit{s-d} Kondo interaction has always been well-known to the theorists studying exchange magnetism and kinetics of processes in condensed matter.
-Except for this, the \textit{s-d} interaction describes many of the properties of the normal phase of layered cuprates, linear temperature dependence of the resistivity and cold spots along the nodal directions, for example.
-And this gives a reliable basis for further studies of exchange processes related to the Cu ion in the CuO$_2$ plane.
-Midst the unresolved problems in this direction we wish to mention $2\Delta_\mathrm{max}/T_c$ versus $T_c$; the \textit{s-d} interaction gives much weaker dependence even with opposite sign~\cite[Fig.~8]{Wei:98} or cited in the review by Kirtley and Tafuri \cite[Fig.~2.31]{Handbook}.
+Here, we report how the \textit{s-d} Kondo interaction incorporated in the BCS theory describes the well-known correlation between the critical temperature and the shape of the Fermi contour.
+This correlation describes the difference in the critical temperature of many optimally doped cuprates, while the \textit{s-d} Kondo interaction has always been well-known to theorists studying exchange magnetism and kinetics of various processes in condensed matter.
+Besides, the \textit{s-d} interaction describes many of the properties of the normal phase of layered cuprates, linear temperature dependence of the resistivity and cold spots along the nodal directions, to name a few.
+This provides a reliable basis for further studies of exchange processes related to the Cu ion in the CuO$_2$ plane.
+Midst the unresolved problems in this direction we wish to mention $2\Delta_\mathrm{max}/T_c$ versus $T_c$; the \textit{s-d} interaction gives much weaker dependence even with an opposite sign \cite{Wei:98,Handbook}.